-Action Worksheet Name of hadedladen O'ty, of Ot Balant Name of Jurisdiction: City of St. Robert Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with floodplain properties Hazard(s) Addressed: Flood Action or Project Action/Project Number: 5.3.1 Name of Action or Project: Government purchase of properties in the floodplain Action or Project Description: Encourage local governments to purchase properties in the floodplain as funds become available and convert that land into public space/recreation area.
-Applicable Goal Statement: Establish priorities for reducing risks to the people and their property with emphasis on long-term and maximum benefits to the public rather than short-term benefits of special interests.
-Estimated Cost: Unknown Benefits: Losses avoided by implementing this action include property damage, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: Floodplain Manager, Board of Aldermen, City EMD Action/Project Priority: 23 - H Timeline for Completion: Unknown Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services Local Planning Hazard Mitigation Plan, City Budget, Floodplain Management Mechanisms to be Used Ordinance in Implementation, if any: Cramanoc and the second s Progress Report Action Status Not Started/Continue in Plan Update Report of Progress To date the city of St. Robert has not purchased any properties in the floodplain but would consider doing so if the opportunity became available.
-The city is in the process of moving its wastewater treatment facility out of the floodplain.
+Action Worksheet Name of Jurisdiction: City of St. Robert Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with floodplain properties Hazard(s) Addressed: Flood Action or Project Action/Project Number: 5.3.1 - Name of Action or Project: Government purchase of properties in the floodplain • Encourage local governments to purchase properties in the Action or Project floodplain as funds become available and convert that land into Description: public space/recreation area.
+Applicable Goal Establish priorities for reducing risks to the people and their Statement: property with emphasis on long-term and maximum benefits to the Estimated Cost: public rather than short-term benefits of special interests.
+Unknown Benefits: Losses avoided by implementing this action include property beliefits. damage, and emergency management costs/community costs.
+Plan for Implementation Responsible Floodplain Manager, Board of Aldermen, City EMD Organization/Department: Thoughair Managor, Board of Aldormon, Only EMB Action/Project Priority: 23 - H Timeline for Completion: Unknown Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services Local Planning Hazard Mitigation Plan, City Budget, Floodplain Management Mechanisms to be Used Ordinance in Implementation, if any: 4 11 01 1 Progress Report Action Status Not Started/Continue in Plan Update Report of Progress To date the city of St. Robert has not purchased any properties in the floodplain but would consider doing so if the opportunity became available.
+The city is in the process of moving its wastewater treatment facility out of the floodplain. wastewater treatment facility out of the hoodplain.